Reviews You Can Rely On

 Credit: Matt Lighthart

-One strange thing of note is that for an overall high-scoring product like this, we're surprised to see that the maximum nozzle temperature is capped at 260°C. This is plenty hot for the approximate 230°C temp that standard PLA filament requires (and which most users will choose anyway), but some exotic and specialty materials have significantly higher melt/flow temps.
+We were surprised to see a maximum nozzle temperature capped at 260°C. This is plenty hot for the approximately 230°C that standard PLA filament requires, but this prohibits you from using some specialty materials that have significantly higher melt/flow temps.
 In contrast, the M5's younger brother, the AnkerMake M5C, has nozzle temps capable of 300°C.

 A flawless print removal from the AnkerMake M5.